What are you thoughts on Bat Chutes?

 I use a Bat Chute.
 The Chute is fastened to a junk bat of average weight and length, actually I use a 29in 17oz.
 As they swing the chute it fills up and drags down the momentum.
 Watch your kids using this versus a weight and you will see the difference.
 Tell the kid after about five or six reps on the chute, get their regular bat, and don't swing it until they are ready to hit the ball.
 You will see a tremendous difference

-From my experience the two things this will do is:
+From my experience the two things this

 1. It keeps the kid in good technique with pulling the bat after they start their rotation.
 Not dropping it behind them and dragging it through they air.